Member Involvement

 MMPA prides itself on the dedicated and involved members who own the cooperative.

 MMPA is a cooperative democratically controlled by member-owners.
-MMPA’s governance structure includes subdivisions of the membership into Locals and Districts based upon members’ geographic area.
-Each local association meets once per year, typically in December or January.
-All members are invited to attend their local meeting.
-Each district meets once per year, typically in February.
-Local delegates attend their district meeting to conduct business on behalf of members in their local.
+MMPA’s governance structure includes subdivisions of the membership into Districts based upon members’ geographic area.
+All members are invited to attend their district’s meeting, typically held in December, to conduct cooperative business.

 Member Relations